Skip to content

 Higher Education

-The Higher Education Working Group leverages the higher education sector’s capabilities for climate action by sharing knowledge and fostering collaboration within and across sectors to support the City of Boston in meeting its climate goals.
+The Higher Education Working Group leverages the higher education sector by sharing knowledge and fostering collaboration within and across sectors to support the City of Boston in meeting its climate goals.

 Learn more